publisha/publisha.github.io/pages/footnotes.md

 ---
 layout: page
-title: Footnotes, Endnotes, Sidenotes and Popup Notes
+title: "Footnotes, Endnotes, Sidenotes and Popup Notes"
 published: true
 tags: InDesign
-categories: [InDesign, Typography, ePub]
+categories: [InDesign, Typography, ePub, "Design and Production"]
+date: 2017-07-30
+blurb: "These need to be separated from the main body of the text, and are best set with a smaller size and possibly event a different typeface and colour.
+The idea of any notes is that it is supplementary information and it is entirely optional that the reader even bothers to look, so setting in a style that does not distract from the flow of the reading experience is important."
 ---

 <!-- TOC depthFrom:2 depthTo:2 withLinks:1 updateOnSave:1 orderedList:0 -->
 <section class='toc'>
 ## On this Page